Enterprise Java Beans (EJB) is one of several Java APIs used to manufacture standard software versions for the enterprise.

 Evaluate your own skills and knowledge,

-then share insights and feedback with peers for collaborative growth.
+then share insights and feedback with peers for collaborative

 Phone (For Voice Call):